-- F. Further to Section 3G of Part One of the board of directors' report (Chapter B) within the Periodic Report as of 31 December 2023, with respect to the Swords of Iron war and the ramifications thereof, it is noted that on 18 April 2024, the credit rating agency S&P Global (the "Rating Agency") downgraded the State of Israel's long-term credit rating by one notch to "A+" (in lieu of "AA-"), its short-term credit rating to "A-1" (in lieu of "A-1+"), and left the negative outlook in relation to the long-term credit rating.
+F. Further to Section 3G of Part One of the board of directors' report (Chapter B) within the Periodic Report as of 31 December 2023, with respect to the Swords of Iron war and the ramifications thereof, it is noted that on 18 April 2024, the credit rating agency S&P Global (the "Rating Agency") downgraded the State of Israel's long-term credit rating by one notch to "A+" (in lieu of "AA-"), its short-term credit rating to "A-1" (in lieu of "A-1+"), and left the negative outlook in relation to the long-term credit rating.
 According to the Rating Agency's announcement, the negative outlook stems from the risk that the war with the Hamas terrorist organization and the conflict with the Hezbollah terrorist organization on the northern border will escalate or affect the economic and fiscal positions of the State of Israel more significantly than as presently expected, inter alia, following the direct attack against the State of Israel by Iran in April 2024, the risk of escalation of the conflict with Iran and given the endurance of the War for more than 6 months, as forecasted by the Rating Agency in October 2023.
-As of the date of approval of the Condensed Interim Financial Statements, there is extensive uncertainty in relation to the state of national security and it is impossible to assess how the War will evolve and whether it will expand onto additional fronts, what its duration will be and what results and ramifications it will have.
-Under these circumstances, it is impossible to assess the chances of materialization of the risk factors deriving from the War and their possible impact, including the risk factors listed in Section 7.29.1 of Chapter A (Description of the Partnership's Business) of the Periodic Report for 2023, the materialization of which might have a material adverse effect on the Partnership, its assets and its business. - G. For details regarding the military conflict between Russia and Ukraine and its possible impact on the Partnership's business, see Section 3.H of Part One of the board of directors' report (Chapter B) within the Periodic Report as of 31 December 2023. - H. For details regarding inflation and the rise in the interest rate and their possible impact on the Partnership's business and the financial reporting and disclosure, see Section 3.I of Part One of the board of directors' report (Chapter B) within the Periodic Report as of 31 December 2023.
+From the end of July 2024 until the report approval date, there is significant escalation in the War against the terrorist organization 'Hezbollah' on the northern border of Israel, as well as against Iran.
+Accordingly, any further significant escalation, or the outbreak of a full-scale war on these fronts, may have a material adverse effect on the Partnership, its assets and its business, inter alia including the risk factors listed in Section 7.29.1 of Chapter A (Description of the Partnership's Business) of the Periodic Report for 2023, the materialization of which might have a material adverse effect on the Partnership, its assets and its business.

+- G. For details regarding the military conflict between Russia and Ukraine and its possible impact on the Partnership's business, see Section 3.H of Part One of the board of directors' report (Chapter B) within the Periodic Report as of 31 December 2023. - H. For details regarding inflation and the rise in the interest rate and their possible impact on the Partnership's business and the financial reporting and disclosure, see Section 3.I of Part One of the board of directors' report (Chapter B) within the Periodic Report as of 31 December 2023.